bsuwal/site/_posts/2019-02-01-boston-marathon.md

 **If you wish to, [support me] on my Boston Marathon run this year!**
 <hr style="width: 100px;" />

 I ran 18 miles for the first time ever last weekend and was absolutely gassed.
 I struggle a lot with pacing - what pace should I aim for at different stages of the run?
-I don't want to run too fast in the beginning and run out of fuel at the end [^pyakhov], but what's a good pace for a semi-fit 23 year old male?
-My masculinity is just toxic enough that I don't want to be at the tail end of the race in the midst of 80 year olds.
+I don't want to run too fast in the beginning and run out of fuel at the end. [^pyakhov]

 So I got hold of [a Kaggle dataset] of the Boston Marathon finishers of 2016 and 2017, and went down a little rabbit hole of interesting findings.